gm666q/lswtcs-vita/README.md

 Known Issues
 ------------

-- Cutscenes don't play and must be manually skipped (press start)
+- Cutscenes don't play and must be manually skipped (press start).
+Level 1-2, and 3-6 cutscenes can't be skipped, making it impossible to finish.
-- On the "Touch to Start" screen you must press the start button, otherwise only the touch screen will work
-- Some pushable objects don't work, making it impossible to complete some levels.
+- Some sounds don't play correctly

 Build Instructions (For Developers)
 ----------------